soobinrho/soobinrho/README.md

 an urge to open Reddit, watch YouTube, or whatever.
 Best case scenario, I'll try to work on my mind palace whenever I feel the urge.

+September 10, 2022
+Whenever swimming, I used to have a problem of not being able to remember how many laps
+I did.
+Today, I realized I can remember more easily by using my mind palace.
+It turns out
+I have fifteen spots for my school mind palace, and the number of laps I do also happens to be thirty.
+So, I just have to go through my school mind palace twice to remember my laps.

 -->